iceteagroup/wisej-examples/HtmlJsonAndMain/README.md

 ### 2.2.
 Running sub-applications

 We are trained to look for the __.html__ file as the starting point for a web application.
-In fact, the Wisej sub-application starts by the __.json__ file.
-Even when we type a full URL, including the __.html__ part, what Wisej is looking for is the __.json__ file.
+In fact, the Wisej sub-application start by the __.json__ file.
+Even when we type an URL that inclides the __.html__ part, what Wisej is looking for is the __.json__ file.
 Later on, we will discuss the rules Wisej uses to get a __.json__ file.

 In the _Admin_ sub-application we created, the __Admin.json__ file will look like this:
 ```json